wehlutyk/thesis/content/3-gistr-3-methods.md

 Technically, the platform is a complete Web application based on current technologies, with accompanying backend server to collect and distribute utterances.
 ^[The frontend first used the Ember.js framework [@ember.js_contributors_ember.js:_2017], and was later rewritten and extended using the Elm programming language [@czaplicki_elm:_2017].
-Indeed, the assurance of no runtime exceptions that Elm provides was a strong argument in favour of switching, as was made clear by the trying "customer support" experience of a bug hitting 40 to 50 subjects at once during the first experiment.
+Indeed, the assurance of no runtime exceptions that Elm provides was a strong argument in favour of switching, as was made clear by the trying "customer support" experience of a bug hitting 40 to 50 subjects at once during Experiment 1.
 The backend is a Python application written on top of the Django REST framework [@christie_django_2017].
 Most of the critical logic in the software is verified using automated tests, and the full source code is available under a Free Software licence at \url{https://github.com/interpretation-experiment/gistr-app} (frontend), and \url{https://github.com/interpretation-experiment/spreadr} (backend).
 ]